Natalia Oreiro: 2000–2005: Tu Veneno and Turmalina

 On 1 June 2002, her third studio album Turmalina was released by BMG Ariola Argentina.
-Turmalina was produced by Latin record producer Kike Santander and is a combination of rhythms such as rock, pop and some sort of reminiscent of the 60's and 50's sounds.
-On this album, Oreiro write and composed the songs: "Alas De Libertad" which is inspired by kids she met some time ago in the city of Jujuy, Argentina; "Mar" tells the love story between a sailor and his girlfriend.
+Turmalina was produced by Latin record producer Kike Santander and is a combination of styles such as rock, pop and 50's and 60's sounds.
+On this album, Oreiro wrote and composed the songs: "Alas De Libertad" which is inspired by kids she met some time ago in the city of Jujuy, Argentina; "Mar" tells the love story between a sailor and his girlfriend.
 Natalia also contributed to the lyrics of "Cayendo".
 "Que Digan Lo Que Quieran" is Turmalina's first single.
-Official Uruguayan 2002 World Cup song "Pasión Celeste" is recorded with Fredy Bessio.
-"Cuesta arriba, cuesta abajo" was opening song of soap opera Kachorra (Runaway Lady).
+The official Uruguayan 2002 World Cup song "Pasión Celeste" is recorded with Fredy Bessio.
+"Cuesta arriba, cuesta abajo" was the opening song of the soap opera Kachorra (Runaway Lady).
 Kachorra ended with a rating lower than 20 points in Argentina.

 In March 2003 she started filming her second film Cleopatra together with Norma Aleandro, Leonardo Sbaraglia and Héctor Alterio, under the direction of Eduardo Mignogna, a co-production with Spain.
 In the middle of 2003, she started a tour for Eastern Europe and Latin America.
 On 1 March 2004 she started filming El Deseo.